Religious Education at St. Alban & St. Stephen Catholic Primary School & Nursery.

 We also provide termly Religious Education newsletters and regular updates in our school newsletters.

 We also encourage parents to use the Mark 10 resource at home to follow up on our assemblies in school and share the Gospel together as a family.
+The latest assembly will be shared with Parents every week, along with our weekly newsletter.

 R.E Parents Letter Autumn 2024